 We can build those vertex/polygon lists using 3D modeling programs like Blender.

 The next milestone was the creation of Fitted Mesh, added about 2014.
 Clothes could be made as Fitted Mesh and the shape sliders would change the size of the fitted mesh clothes.
-It became much easier to make clothes that fit.
+It became much easier to make clothes that actually fit.
 But, it was still a headache, just a smaller headache.

 In 2015 and 2016 creative people made fitted mesh bodies that were the same type of mesh as fitted mesh clothes.
 So, they both responded to the shape sliders at the same rate.
-This mean the same clothing item for a skinny avatar, average avatar, or fat avatar pretty much fit.
+This means the same clothing item for a skinny avatar, average avatar, or fat avatar pretty much fits.
 Thus, the popularity of fitted mesh bodies… plus a number of other technical factors and better looks.

 A fitted mesh body, hands, feet, and head are all mesh primitives used as attachments to the Classic avatar.
 They cover the Classic avatar body.
 They hide the Classic body.